petrs/JCAppStoreContent/README.md

  - `pgp`: a string, default `""`, a key fingerprint the custom signature was made with
  - `signed_by`: a string, default `""`, a signature author's name, the file with detached signature will be searched for as `[cap file name].cap.[value provided here].sig`

+### Parsing the JSON
+A CLI tool exists to edit content, generate signatures, validate data and manage translations.
+As a C# course project, it can run on Windows only for now: https://github.com/Aiosa/JCAppStoreParser.